How To Make Sublimation Prints Brighter? (9 Easy Ways)

 While the latter may seem quite obvious, it oftentimes is not.
 The coated side of the sublimation paper is to be used for printing since the other side does not allow the retention of sublimation inks.
 If you are a beginner, do not worry since many sublimation sheets have indicators on them to specify which side is for printing and which is not.

 The quality of the paper is also important and not to be ignored if you want brighter prints.
-Use high-quality best sublimation paper instead of a cheap, regular one.
+Choose the best sublimation paper instead of a cheap, regular one.

 7. Prevent Movement

-To prevent Image Ghosting, use an adhesive spray to keep the paper or fabric in place and check it to see if it is in a centralized position.
+To prevent Image Ghosting, use heat-resistant tape or an adhesive spray to keep the paper or substrate in place and check it to see if it is in a centralized position.
 This is the key to preventing image ghosting and getting clear and vibrant results in the final output.

 8. Use The Correct Settings Of The Printer